valeriocarruba/ZLK-mechanism-for-co-orbital-asteroids-of-terrestrial-planets-/README.md

 | `README.md` | This documentation file

 ## 🛰️ Output File Format (`Particles.el`)
-The output file has the following structure:  the first line reports the number of asteroids, while the subsequent lines display the Keplerian orbital elements a,e, inc, \Omega,\omega, M.
+The output file has the following structure:  the first line reports the number of asteroids, while the subsequent lines display the Keplerian orbital elements the Keplerian orbital elements: *a*, *e*, *i*, Ω, ω, *M*.

 ## 🧰 Requirements